sameer-saharan/React-Basics/11reduxToolkit/README.md

 - **TodoForm**:
   - A form component for users to add new todos.
   - Dispatches the `addTodo` action to update the Redux store.
-- **TodoList**:
+- **TodoItem**:
-  - Displays the list of todos stored in the Redux state.
+  - A component that displays individual todos.
-  - Allows users to remove todos by dispatching the `removeTodo` action.
+  - Allows users to edit, mark as done, and delete todos.
+  - Dispatches `updateTodo`, `markAsDone`, and `removeTodo` actions as needed.
 - **todoSlice**:
   - Contains the initial state and reducers for managing the todo list.
   - Defines actions for adding and removing todos, which are integrated into the Redux store via `configureStore`.